LuciaHrovatin/CENSUS_webapp/README.md

 ```
 docker-compose up airflow-init
 ```
 The command above starts the database migrations and creates the Airflow user account passing as `username: airflow` and `password: airflow`.
-The initialization is complete when the message below appears:
+The initialisation is complete when the message below appears:

 ```diff
 # airflow-init_1   | Admin user airflow created
 # airflow-init_1   | 2.1.1
 + airflow-init_1 exited with code 0
 ```
-Now is possible to start all the other services by typing:
+Now it is possible to start all the other services by typing:
 ```
 docker-compose up
 ```
-If a detached mode is preferred:
+Or if a detached mode is preferred:
 ```
 docker-compose up -d
 ```
-Furthermore, the logs are recalled with:
+Furthermore, the logs can be are recalled with:
 ```
 docker-compose logs [OPTIONAL: container name]
 ```

 **NOTE**:
 The two-step procedure can be sidestepped by running the `docker-compose up -d` command only once.
 However, this shortcut implies a constant check of the containers' condition to detect when `airflow-init` exits: